SamK/picam/README.md

 =====

 These Bash scripts handle the events of the [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome) program.

-Note that this is a personal project.
-It might not fit you at all.
-It does not work well anyway and is sketchy.

 This script checks if the area is secure and disable motion if it's the case.
 If the area is considered unsecure, then Motion detection is enabled.

 Basically: